tageniu/Apple_BSSID_Locator/README.md

 # Apple BSSID Locator
-This standalone bash script queries Apple Location Services to look up the approximate position of a Wi-Fi access point by its BSSID (MAC address), and can optionally open the resolved coordinates in Apple/Google Maps.
+This standalone bash script queries Apple Location Services to look up the approximate position of a Wi-Fi access point by its BSSID (MAC address), and can optionally open the resolved coordinates in Google Maps.

 ## Usage
 1. Make the script executable